brandur/sorg/content/drafts/job-drain.md

 title: Transactionally Staged Job Drains in Postgres
 published_at: 2017-09-20T01:10:26Z
 location: Calgary
-hook: Leveraging transactional isolation to build robust background worker architecture that never works a job too early, and never drops one either.
+hook: Building a robust background worker system that leverages transactional isolation to never work a job too early, and transactional durabiity to never drop one.
 ---

 Background jobs are one of the most common patterns in web